 See map below for detailed routes, mileages, elevation changes, and photos.

 The Kofa National Wildlife Refuge was established in 1939 to protect Arizona’s largest desert bighorn sheep population.
 The area had numerous concrete dams, windmills, and water tanks, some built for previous mining and ranching.
-Some have deteriorated, others are maintained by the refuge staff for wildlife water needs.
+Some have deteriorated; others are maintained by the refuge staff for wildlife water needs.
 About 82% (550,000 of 667,000 acres) of the Refuge was designated wilderness in 1990, making it the second largest wilderness in Arizona.
-(Largest is Cabeza Prieta, another wildlife refuge made wilderness in the same law.)
+(The largest is Cabeza Prieta, another wildlife refuge made wilderness in the same law.)

 The 2020 trip started on Palm Canyon Road, popular for informal “snowbird” camps.
 We left our vehicle at a pullout and scrambled north, crossing washes and rocky desert for 2.5 miles to Kofa Queen Road.
 On this route along a wide wash into the mountains, we met many day-use jeeps.
-We dropped our packs at Ten Ewes Canyon where a good route marked with stone makers (cairns) climbs to Signal Peak, highest in the wilderness at 4877-feet elevation.
+We dropped our packs at Ten Ewes Canyon where a good route marked with stone markers (cairns) climbs to Signal Peak, highest in the wilderness at 4877-feet elevation.

-Our day trip to Signal was unsuccessful; we had started too late in the day and had to turn around half-way.
+Our day trip to Signal was unsuccessful; we had started too late in the day and had to turn around halfway.
 We camped in a nice flat across from the “trailhead.”
-A vehicle woke us the next morning; early morning peak-baggers parked across from camp.
+A vehicle woke us the next morning: early morning peak-baggers parked across from camp.

-The next morning we saw only one vehicle, a hunter in a pickup truck on Wilbanks.
+The next morning we saw only one vehicle, a hunter in a pickup truck on Wilbanks Road.
 We saw no one else once we turned off into the wash we came in on.
-However, on far side of the low pass into Kofa Queen, the closed road had been illegally “reopened” by a jeep group; they had forged a route past the closed gate and added rocks and logs to aid vehicles in washed out areas.
+However, on the far side of the low pass into Kofa Queen, the closed road had been illegally “reopened” by a jeep group; they had forged a route past the closed gate and added rocks and logs to aid vehicles in washed out areas.

 The Kofa would be relatively easy to manage for backpacking.
 Old mining routes and sheep trails over passes could be marked with cairns and a few loops created.
 Viable tanks (some improved, some natural) could be marked on a map for reliable water after favorable weather conditions.
 And the big tanks maintained by FWS for wildlife could include a spigot for hikers.
-We also suggest closing most of Wilbanks Road and other cherry-stemmed roads to public vehicle use; with use administrative only.
+We also suggest closing most of Wilbanks Road and other cherry-stemmed roads to public vehicle use, allowing administrative use only.
 With increasing numbers of winter “snowbirds” residing temporarily in the area, UTV and jeep use may soon overwhelm this remote desert refuge and the wildlife it is supposed to protect.